Canada vs. US taxes: Full comparison for 2026 for expats and cross-border workers

 Property taxes

-Property tax rates tend to be higher in some US states compared to Canadian cities, especially in parts of the Northeast and Midwest.
+Property tax rates tend to be higher in some US states compared to some Canadian cities.
 However, variability within both countries means your exact tax depends heavily on local rates.
+Property taxes are local; don’t compare countries based on a single city.

 In the US, homeowners can often deduct property taxes on their federal income tax returns, subject to limits.
 Canada does not offer a federal property tax deduction, but some provinces provide credits or relief programs for certain taxpayers.